 The Spanish considered platinum to be worthless because of the high heat required to shape and cast the metal.
 This problem was beyond the capabilities of alchemists to solve until the late 1700s and platinum remained a lowly metal until the industrial revolution.

 In fact, its name was derived from the Spanish term “platina” meaning “little silver.”
-When the industrial revolution began in 1760, new technologies emerged that was capable of heating the platinum to the desired temperatures and an era of platinum jewelry was ushered in.
+When the industrial revolution began in 1760, new technologies emerged that were capable of heating the platinum to the desired temperatures and an era of platinum jewelry was ushered in.